HISSTools/HISSTools_Impulse_Response_Toolbox/README.md

 If you are looking to install the current release you are advised to do so via the Max Package Manager.<br>
 The current version is 2.1.0.

-## Compiling the Max Externals in XCode / MSVS:
+## Compiling the Max Externals in Xcode / MSVS:

-There are provided projects/solutions for XCode and Microsoft Visual Studio.<br>
+There are provided projects/solutions for Xcode and Microsoft Visual Studio.<br>
 Once the requirements are satisfied building from the projects/solutions should be straightforward.<br>
 Please note the following:

-- Within the XCode project the *All HIRT Externals* shared scheme will build the entire toolbox.
+- Within the Xcode project the *All HIRT Externals* shared scheme will build the entire toolbox.
-- Within the XCode project the *Notarized Externals* shared scheme is for internal use only and will fail on other machines as it relies on local settings for certificates and signing/notarization profiles.
+- Within the Xcode project the *Notarized Externals* shared scheme is for internal use only and will fail on other machines as it relies on local settings for certificates and signing/notarization profiles.
 - On both platforms builds are installed into the relevant folders within HISSTools_Packaging/

 ### Requirements